apioo/typeschema-generator/README.md

 docker-compose up
 ```

-By default the generator uses the local schema file specified at the `SCHEMA_FILE` env variable but it is also possible
+By default the generator uses the local schema file specified at the `SOURCE` env variable but it is also possible
 to use a different source i.e. you can use an `https://` url which points to a remote schema or you can also directly
 reference a schema at [TypeHub](https://typehub.cloud/) with i.e. `typehub://apioo:developer@1.0.1`